Coxeter orbits and Brauer trees II: General results on the torsion

 \item the unipotent characters of $bKG$ are the eigenspaces of $F^\delta$ on $\Hc^\bullet(\X,K)$.
 Each eigenvalue is congruent modulo $\ell$ to $q^{j\delta}$ for a unique integer $j \in \{0,\ldots, h/\delta -1\}$.
 We denote by $\chi_j$ the corresponding irreducible character.
 Moreover, each Harish-Chandra series that intersects the block corresponds to a root of unity $\zeta \in K$ and the characters in this series are arranged as follows:

 \centers{$ $}

 \end{itemize}

 Furthermore, the distinction "non-unipotent/unipotent" corresponds to the distinction "exceptional/non-exceptional" in the theory of blocks with cyclic defect groups.
-The connection is actually much deeper: Hiss, L\"ubeck and Malle have observed in \cite{HLM} that the cohomology of the Deligne-Lusztig variety $\X$ should not only give the characters of the principal $\ell$-block, but also its Brauer tree $\Gamma$:
+The connection is actually much deeper: Hi\ss, L\"ubeck and Malle have observed in \cite{HLM} that the cohomology of the Deligne-Lusztig variety $\X$ should not only give the characters of the principal $\ell$-block, but also its Brauer tree $\Gamma$:

-\begin{conjHLM}[Hiss-L\"ubeck-Malle] Let $\Gamma^\bullet$ denote the graph obtained from the Brauer tree of the principal $\ell$-block by removing the exceptional node and all edges incident to it.
+\begin{conjHLM}[Hi\ss-L\"ubeck-Malle] Let $\Gamma^\bullet$ denote the graph obtained from the Brauer tree of the principal $\ell$-block by removing the exceptional node and all edges incident to it.
 Then the following holds:

 \begin{enumerate}

 \item[$\mathrm{(i)}$] The connected components of $\Gamma^\bullet$ are labeled by the Harish-Chandra series, hence by some roots of unity $\zeta \in K$.